 RAC is doing something kind for another and not expecting anything back.
 Now is the time to be caring and kind, probably more than ever.
 Browse our website and find out how you can get involved in RAC today while staying safe!

 We are all in this together...and together we will get through all of this.

 How can I get involved in RAC Week?

 Now is the time to be caring and kind, not just during RAC Week.

 It feels good!

-It's about doing something kind for another and not expecting anything back in return.
-Browse our website, learn about this inspiring group of students, and even start your own RAC club.
+It's about doing something kind for another and not expecting anything back.